wintercooled/wintercooled.github.io/elements-code-tutorial/overview.md

 * Sign blocks using the Strong Federation ’n of m’ model of block creation.

-### ...and if you choose to run Elements as a sidechain
+### ...and if you choose to run Elements as a sidechain:

 * Send assets from a main chain (Bitcoin in this example) to our Elements blockchain using the Federated Peg feature.